-- keep hair down/untied when not wearing the hijab. if it gets in your way, pin it back with a hair clip
+keep your hair down/untied when not wearing the hijab. if it gets in your way, pin it back with a hair clip

-- de-stress. healthy hair and skin can only truly be achieved and maintained when you are mindful and attentive to your emotional, spiritual and mental well-being, even if your diet is super clean.
+de-stress. healthy hair and skin can only truly be achieved and maintained when you are mindful and attentive to your emotional, spiritual and mental well-being, even if your diet is super healthy